kmurphy/coderdojo/README.md

 ## General Python and <code>turtle</code> Worksheets

 This subset of worksheets were based around the <code>turtle</code> module.
+We used the python editor [Thonny](https://thonny.org) across OSX, Linux and windows.

  * [01-Guess_my_Number](01-Guess_my_Number/01-Guess_my_Number.pdf)</br>
  Simple guessing game to demo storing data, looping and making decisions.
 Very little code is given as worksheet was intended to be augmented with one-on-one instruction.